copperdogma/next-authjs-psql-base-template/docs/testing/e2e-testing.md

 ## Overview

-This document outlines our end-to-end (E2E) testing strategy for the {{YOUR_PROJECT_NAME}} application.
+This document outlines our end-to-end (E2E) testing strategy for the next-auth-psql-app application.
 E2E tests verify that the entire application works as expected from a user's perspective by interacting with the application through the browser.

 ## Technology Stack